Fort Lauderdale-Hollywood International Airport to close Monday as Hurricane Dorian approaches

-FORT LAUDERDALE, Fla. - Broward County officials announced Sunday night there is a plan to close the Fort Lauderdale-Hollywood International Airport on Monday due to tropical storm wind conditions caused by Hurricane Dorian.
+FORT LAUDERDALE, Fla. - Fort Lauderdale-Hollywood International Airport will close Monday due to potential tropical storm-force winds from Hurricane Dorian.

-Airport officials made the decision to close the airport at Noon in coordination with the airlines and the FAA Tower, according to the announcement.
+Airport officials made the decision to close the airport at noon in coordination with the airlines and the Federal Aviation Administration, according to Broward County Mayor Mark Bogen.

 #TravelAdvisory #HurricaneDorian #TropicalStormWatch @PortEverglades @visitlauderdale @VISITFLORIDA pic.twitter.com/1QbCrXJS6J — Fort Lauderdale-Hollywood Int'l Airport (FLL) (@FLLFlyer) September 2, 2019